Dashboard

 Written by: Rob Howard

 The email preview text, or email preheader, is a preview of an email in your inbox.
-This enables you to quickly scan your inbox and take the next step: open the email.
+It enables you to quickly scan your inbox and take the next step: open the email.

-What you may not know is that you can set this text using an email preheader.
+What you may not know is that you can set this text using an email preheader, and that doing so is one of the most impactful decisions you can make before sending.

 Before you optimize your email's inbox preview, make sure you read these tips to get your email to the inbox.

-And if you aren't setting a preheader, you are leaving an important email optimization on the table:
+If you are not setting a preheader, you are leaving an important email optimization on the table:

 • Preview text is often the first thing subscribers read after the subject line when deciding whether to open an email.

-• Roughly 70% of email opens happen on mobile devices, where screen real estate is scarce and the preheader is often visible inline next to the subject.
+• Roughly 70 percent of email opens happen on mobile devices, where screen real estate is scarce and the preheader is often visible inline next to the subject line.

-• Apple Mail is now 45–65% of email opens globally.
+• Apple Mail is now 45 to 65 percent of email opens globally.
 Its Mail Privacy Protection feature has made traditional open-rate tracking unreliable, which makes subject-plus-preheader the clearest signal of a campaign's real inbox appeal.

-And you should use every part of your email to control your brand.
+You should use every part of your email to control your brand, and the preheader is one of the most visible parts you are probably ignoring.

 Before we explain how to set the email preview text, let's clarify exactly what it is.